explorerbeer/tactical_compass/README.md

 # Tactical Compass

-A compass strip for S.T.A.L.K.E.R.
+A compass for S.T.A.L.K.E.R.
 Anomaly in the spirit of S.T.A.L.K.E.R.
 2, PUBG and Squad, with a marker system that puts your PDA map spots right on it.
 Fully configurable through MCM.